-These guidelines for professional conduct are available to all ASCE members.
-ASCE members in management positions are encouraged to provide their professional staff with a copy of the guidelines and to review and discuss them regularly.
+These guidelines for professional conduct are appropriate for all professional engineers.
+Engineers in management positions are encouraged to provide their professional staff with a copy of the guidelines and to review and discuss them regularly.

-This section contains a short discussion regarding the roles and responsibilities of the individual ASCE member, the employer, and the Society in the successful resolution of difficult ethical matters.
+This section contains a short discussion regarding the roles and responsibilities of the individual professional engineer, the employer, and the Society in the successful resolution of difficult ethical matters.

-1. The Role of the ASCE Member
+1. The Role of the Licensee